-Volunteers listen to and assist the resident and families with issues that may include, but are not limited to personal hygiene, daily cares, activities, staff relationships, personal empowerment, and facility conditions.
+Volunteers make regular, unannounced visits to long-term care communities.
+Volunteers listen to and assist residents and families with concerns and complaints that may include, but are not limited to personal hygiene, daily cares, activities, staff relationships, personal empowerment, and facility conditions.

 About SW Idaho Area Agency on Aging Volunteer Ombudsman Program